Carolina T. Curbelo

 The Law Office in Ridgewood, NJ

-Carolina T. Curbelo represents individuals in immigration proceedings before the U.S. Immigration Courts, as well as the U.S. Citizenship and Immigration Services (USCIS) for family-based applications, naturalization, and humanitarian assistance such as asylum, Special Immigrant Juvenile Status (SIJS), U visas, VAWA and T visas.
+In her immigration work, Carolina represents individuals in proceedings before the U.S. Immigration Courts, as well as the U.S. Citizenship and Immigration Services (USCIS) for family-based applications, naturalization, and humanitarian visas such as Special Immigrant Juvenile Status (SIJS), U visas (victims of crime), Violence Against Women Act (VAWA) and T visas (victims of human trafficking).